alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/API Testing.md

 1. Check for TLS 1.0 / 1.1 as these are insecure
 2. Check for insecure ciphers being used (*eg. SHA1 hashing is considered insecure now*)

+## 2 - ParamMiner
+1. Use Burp Extension ParamMiner to identify if there are any secret parameters that can be injected